 Since the start of the Formula 1 World Championship in 1950, 71 race tracks have hosted a Grand Prix race.
 Silverstone, the venue for the first Formula 1 GP, has featured on the F1 schedule almost ever since, but many former F1 tracks have disappeared from the Grand Prix calendar.
 With the globalization of Formula One racing, new countries have joined, and Asia and Eastern Europe now usualy have their own F1 fixtures.

-A revamped 2020 Formula 1 season starts with an Austrian GP double-header in July and is currently set to end in Italy in September.
-F1 has published an eight-race European calendar, although owners Liberty are hoping to eventually stage between 15 and 18 grands prix this year.
+A revamped 2020 Formula 1 season starts with an Austrian GP double-header in July and is currently set to end in Italy in November.
+F1 has updated a 13-race European calendar, although owners Liberty are hoping to eventually stage other events in Vietnam and the Middle East this year.
 Here you’ll find the F1 timetable and some interesting facts and figures about each GP circuit so far confirmed.

 F1 race calendar 2020